arc-archive/api-console-io/docs/building/cli.md

 ## Usage

-Install the tool globally (if possible, it required administrative privileges in some cases)
+Install the tool globally (if possible, it requires administrative privileges in some cases)

 ```sh
 npm i -g api-console-cli
 ```

-macOS and Linux uses should add `sudo` prefix to the command.
+macOS and Linux users should add `sudo` prefix to the command.

 ### Building API Console application